 FUNDING

 Competitors are responsible for mobilizing their own resources for attempting the Challenge.
 All acquisition, development, staffing, fielding, operating, and insurance costs and other related expenses are the sole responsibility of the teams.
 Except where expressively otherwise stated, the Organizers provide no logistical, financial or other support to a participating Team’s mission.
-In particular, attention is drawn to the requirements on the Teams to obtain liability and other insurance as stated in the application form.
-Several organizations have expressed their willingness to offer ship time support to competitors and the Organizers will facilitate such opportunities upon explicit requests by competitors.
+In particular, attention is drawn to the requirements on the Teams to obtain liability and other insurance as stated in the Application Form.
+Several organizations have expressed their willingness to offer ship time support to competitors, and the Organizers will facilitate such opportunities upon explicit requests by Competitors.

 INTELLECTUAL PROPERTY

-If the judge panel accepts as eligible for a prize award the quality and accuracy of a vehicle’s collected data set, the respective competing team must make freely available to the scientific community the full scientific data sets, geo-located as well as time and depth referenced, within 3 months of validation of the mission, in order to uphold their candidate status for a prize award.
+If the Judge Panel accepts as eligible for a prize award the quality and accuracy of a vehicle’s collected data set, the respective competing team must make freely available to the scientific community the full scientific data sets, geo-located as well as time and depth referenced, within 3 months of validation of the mission, in order to uphold their candidate status for a prize award.
 This data set must meet expected international quality check and accuracy standards.
 Competitors remain free to formulate any requests or requirements for attribution that should accompany any re-publication of this scientific data set.

-The full mission data set as required for submission to the competition’s judge panel by the above section “Claiming a prize” will in contrast not be disclosed to other parties by the Organizers, and neither any additional information given in private communications between Teams and Organizers.
-The Organizers further declare that they seek and will hold no intellectual or other property rights for data, technology, or other information gained through their role in the competition and handling of participants’ or Teams’ information.
+The full mission data set as required for submission to the Judge Panel by the above section “Claiming a prize” will in contrast not be disclosed to other parties by the Organizers, and neither any additional information given in private communications between Teams and Organizers.
+The Organizers further declare that they seek and will hold no intellectual or other property rights for data, technology, or other information gained through their role in the Competition and handling of participants’ or Teams’ information.

-All other cooperating persons which are neither team members nor the organizers and who will, for the fulfillment of their duty associated with their respective role within the challenge, have any privileged access to a team’s confidential information (e.g., members of the Judge Panel, and all other comparable roles), will be required by the organizers to sign a confidentiality agreement which upon request can be made available to participating teams after registration.
+All other cooperating persons which are neither team members nor the Organizers and who will, for the fulfillment of their duty associated with their respective role within the Challenge, have any privileged access to a team’s confidential information (e.g., members of the Judge Panel, and all other comparable roles), will be required by the Organizers to sign a confidentiality agreement which upon request can be made available to participating teams after registration.

 DISSEMINATION AND OUTREACH

-The competition shall be referred to as the “WCRP-FPA2 Polar Challenge” and competitors shall acknowledge the WCRP and FPA2 sponsorship in all outreach and publication material.
+The Competition shall be referred to as the “WCRP-FPA2 Polar Challenge”, and Competitors shall acknowledge the WCRP and FPA2 sponsorship of the Polar Challenge in all their outreach and publication material.

 Upon validation of their registration, a Team’s participation will be made public, including: